mobxjs/mst-gql/README.md

 `mst-gql` also supports [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) as an alternative to using cli arguments.

-and example config can be found in example 2 [here](https://github.com/mobxjs/mst-gql/blob/master/examples/2-scaffolding/mst-gql.config.js).
+A sample config can be found in [Example 2](https://github.com/mobxjs/mst-gql/blob/master/examples/2-scaffolding/mst-gql.config.js).

 ## RootStore